Traditional Marketing VS Social Media: Where to Put Your Marketing Spend

 - Hard to scale

-Some of the drawbacks are also shared by the direct mail.
-Which, if written by a professional sales copywriter, can sometimes be effective with an older demographic.
+Some of the drawbacks are also shared by direct mail, which, if written by a professional sales copywriter, can sometimes be effective with an older demographic.
 But it’s expensive, intrusive, and doesn’t build a relationship.

 This doesn’t make it a good choice for selling educational services, which are never an impulse purchase.